Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 "Aye, our three heavyweights stand out a mite bit," Powell explained.
 "Truth be told, we’re already set to stick out like a pig at Crufts, but such is life."

-"It’s a shame your suits are so heavy…" Nadeau mused.
-"I *think* we’ve cracked cloaking devices at long last, but you’re a bit too… unsubtle for them to be much use."
+"It’s a shame your suits are so heavy..."
+Nadeau mused.
+"I *think* we’ve cracked cloaking devices at long last, but you’re a bit too... unsubtle for them to be much use."

 Powell’s eyebrow crept upwards by a half-inch.
 "Aye?
 I reckon we can be more subtle than you’d think.
 But, we’ll make do."

 "So when are *we* getting cloaking devices, then?"
 Dunn asked.

 "Give me a few years to refine a version that can run for more than a few minutes on your energy reserves, and I’ll get back to you," Nadeau told him.
-"Though of course, if this goes to plan…"
+"Though of course, if this goes to plan..."

 "...we might have access to Kwmbwrw versions in a few days," Dunn finished, nodding.